ROBOTIS-GIT/emanual/docs/en/dxl/protocol2.md

 ## [Ping (0x01)](#ping-0x01)
 ### Description
-  - Instruction to check the existence of a Device and basic information
+  - Used to check for the existence of a Device and retrieve basic information.
-  - Regardless of the Status Return Level of the Device, the [Status Packet] is always sent to Ping Instruction.
+  - Regardless of the Status Return Level of the Device a [Status Packet] will always be sent in response to a ping packet.
-  - When the Packet ID field is 0xFE(Broadcast ID) : All devices send their Status Packet according to their arranged order.
+  - When a Ping command is sent to the Broadcast ID - 0xFE all connected devices will respond with a status packet.

 ### Packet Parameters

-**Note** : Status Packet is received from each Device.
+**Note** : A Status Packet will be received from each connected Device.
 {: .notice}

 | Status Packet |     Description     |